sofiene-chihi/secure-chat/README.md

 # Secure Chat

 What different from the other Chat application?
 Not many chat applications really provide data security and privacy.
-The conversations are processed by big data engines and the users data is used for advertisement and even selled to other companies.
+The conversations are processed by big data engines and the users data is used for advertisement and even sold to other companies.

 ### Privacy and Data security